hmasuai/dwn-tool/README.md

 7. Voila you're done :)
 8. To run again simply replace the songs.csv and delete the other created files.

+#### Limitations
+- Downloads through a youtube search of title + artist which could fail
+- No way to specify song besides the title or artist (specific releases could be challenging)

 #### To Do
 - Need to fix running another csv through without deletion
-- import metadata?
+- Import metadata?
-- look at if theres a better way to ensure correct download
+- Look at if theres a better way to ensure correct download